 Her parents refused to buy her a new one so they could teach her a lesson.
 Tamika only got stronger and increasingly impressive.
 In 2011 she got MVP in the WNBA and has won three consecutive Olympic gold medals (2004, 2008, and 2012).

 3. Terrence Parkin (South Africa, Swimming)

 In the 2000 Olympics in Sydney, Terrence surprised the world by winning the silver medal in the 200-meter breaststroke.
 While he communicates in sign language with his coach, strobe light signals are used during competition in order to indicate when to start swimming.

 Two-time Olympian Chris Colwill was born with 60% hearing loss in both ears.
 He cannot wear his hearing aid when diving, he, therefore, relies on the scoreboard to know when it is his turn.

 A 1984 alternate gymnast for the U.S. women’s team, Marie suffered hearing loss in one ear from birth and then in the other ear due to contracting meningitis during her childhood.
 Marie choreographed gymnastics routines to songs with heavy bass in order to feel the floor vibrations.

 6. Tony Ally (GB, Diving)

-Tony suffers from a genetic hearing loss that since his early youth.
-When he was 16 he was happy to become a professional athlete and went on to win the European Championships in 1999 and take part in a total of 4 Olympic Games (1988, 1996, 2000 and 2004).
+Tony suffers from a genetic hearing loss since his early youth.
+When he was 16 he was happy to become a professional athlete and went on to win the European Championships in 1999 and take part in a total of 4 Olympic Games (1988, 1996, 2000, and 2004).

 7. Frank Bartolillo (Australia, Fencing)